yanlegon/crono/README.md

 ```
 ## Do not forget installing dependencies

-I use this script this way:
+I've used this script this way (You can do it if you want to):
 > I've create a function into .zshrc

 ```zsh